 Current funding sources for collaborative R&D at the Nuclear AMRC include:

 - Innovate UK – the UK’s innovation agency, part of UK Research and Innovation (UKRI), supports R&D projects in a range of priority areas.
-Innovate UK holds regular funding competitions to help companies develop new ideas and tackle national challenges, through funding programmes including the Industrial Strategy Challenge Fund, Small Business Research Initiative and Knowledge Transfer Partnerships.
+Innovate UK holds regular funding competitions to help companies develop new ideas and tackle national challenges, through funding programmes including the UKRI Challenge Fund, Small Business Research Initiative (SBRI) and Knowledge Transfer Partnerships.
 Innovate UK also funds the Catapult network.

-- Net Zero Innovation Portfolio – a £1 billion fund led by BEIS to accelerate the commercialisation of low-carbon technologies, systems and business models across 10 priority areas including nuclear, hydrogen, energy storage and CCUS.
+- Net Zero Innovation Portfolio – a £1 billion UK government fund to accelerate the commercialisation of low-carbon technologies, systems and business models across 10 priority areas including nuclear, hydrogen, energy storage and CCUS.
 It builds on the former Nuclear Innovation Programme, and includes the advanced modular reactor R&D programme.

 - The Eureka Network and other international competitions, including (subject to eligibility) the Euratom Research and Training programme and Horizon Europe.